lw292/ametric/README.md

 * **Average Citation Count**: The average number of times a scholar's papers have been cited.
 * **Normalized Average Citation Count**: The average number of times a scholar's papers, excluding the first paper, have been cited.
 * **Date of Second Publication**: The year in which a scholar's second paper was published.
+* **Average Number of Publications Per Year**: The average number of papers published per year.

 ## Installation